Lorentzian Quantum Reality: Postulates and Toy Models: Discussion

 \section{Discussion}

 We have presented a new proposal for a solution to the Lorentzian quantum reality problem.
 The proposal has several features in common with earlier suggestions \cite{akrealworld,akreality}.
 But it has a significant new feature: beables at any point in space-time are defined using only final outcome data from outside that point's future light cone.
-The intuition here is that, for any massive quasiclassical system, its possible interactions with photons and other massless particles mean that it leaves effective records of its location outside its future light cone.
-This means that we could infer its quasiclassical behaviour from a (hypothetical) measurement at late times, even if we restrict attention to measurement data outside its future light cone.
-Doing so allows us to calculate a beable picture by an algorithm that involves only calculating the outcome probabilities for various measurements in standard (unitary) relativistic quantum theory.
+We are particularly interested in the beables associated with massive quasiclassical systems -- that is, physical systems whose coarse-grained mass densities follow approximately classical equations of motion most of the time, with stochastic corrections arising (inter alia) from interactions with microscopic quantum systems \cite{gell1990quantum}.
+The intuition here is that such a quasiclassical system generally leaves effective records of its location outside its future light cone, arising from its possible interactions with photons and other massless particles.
+This means that we could infer beables characterising its quasiclassical behaviour at any given time from a (hypothetical) measurement at late times, even if we restrict attention to measurement data outside its future light cone, since these data include records arising from recent interactions with photons.
+Following this prescription allows us to calculate a beable picture by an algorithm that involves only calculating the outcome probabilities for various measurements in standard (unitary) relativistic quantum theory.